Cranberry Smoothie Bowl (Vegan and Keto Options)

 • Sweetener options: use any sweetener you like.
 Raw honey is great for added nutritional value.
 Maple syrup adds another layer of flavor.
 Coconut sugar adds depth of flavor and a lower glycemic load.
 Stevia extract and other low-carb sweeteners like erythritol / monk blends, allulose etc., are great for keeping the carb count lower.

-• Yogurt Options: I typically use coconut yogurt for this smoothie bowl since I don’t eat much dairy, but plain greek yogurt is a great choice as well.
+• Yogurt Options: You can use regular yogurt or coconut yogurt for this recipe.
+Greek yogurt will yield a thicker smoothie bowl.
 If using coconut yogurt you might want to add some protein powder to increase the protein component of this dish.

 Nutrition